JulianKarrer/lbm/README.md

   -f, --file                     Specify a filename to write to instead of printing output to std::cout -sw, --shear-wave-decay        Simulate a shear-wave decay with velocities in x-direction and periodic boundaries.
 This is the default.
   -ld, --lid-driven-cavity       Simulate a lid driven cavity with bounce-back solid walls and a moving wall at the top, where the fluid is initially at rest.
-  -nmpi, --no-mpi                If specified, refrain from using MPI and halo regions and calculate only on a single process.
 ```

 ## Taichi version